How to Create Sustainable Workspaces

 Breathing in clean air is not only good for your health, but studies show high indoor air quality increases work performance and productivity.

-Caught the green bug and want to develop green spaces at home and in your community?
-Read our guide to creating environmentally sustainable communities.
+Caught the green bug and want to develop green spaces at home, in your workplace, at local schools, or in your community?
+Read our guide to creating environmentally sustainable communities or seek guidance from organizations like Green Idea Labs.

 Have some green tips you use in your workspace?
 Tell us about them in the comments!